Wind-WindKids/winding/samples/sophieandwind/ice.md

 unfair_quiz: page, text
 --
 A week later,
-it was the very first day of juris classes.
+it was the very first day of civics classes.
 A quiz came at the end of class.

 Wind stared at the questions.